 A recurring payment is a smart way to arrange a schedule of regular transfers.
 It can not only save you time but also help you become organised and remain headache free when keeping on top of your day-to-day obligations.

 In this post, we’ll take a look at the recurring payment, explain why it’s useful, and find out which money transfer services offer them.
-This way, you know exactly who to look to for a clean and effective solution.

 What is a recurring payment?